isomerpages/moh-bioethics/publications/press-releases/_posts/2024-04-16-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 &lt;br&gt;</p>
 <p>- scan QR code below: &lt;br&gt; ![](/images/big%20data%20and%20ai/qr%20code%20-%20bdai%20respondent%20form.png)</p>
 <p>9\.
 There will be focus group discussions conducted virtually via Zoom
-in June 2023.
+in June/July 2024.
 The BAC will invite representatives from various academic, research and healthcare institutions, CECs, IRBs, professional bodies and societies, as well as industry partners to participate in these sessions.</p>
 <p><strong>Summary of Response</strong>
 </p>
 <p>10\.
 A summary of the main comments/feedback received, together with the
-final report and recommendations will be published on the BAC website and REACH Portal in end 2023.</p>
+final report and recommendations will be published on the BAC website and REACH Portal in end 2024.</p>
 <p>---</p>
 <p><strong>ANNEX A</strong>
 </p>
-<p><strong>[Invitation To Comment] Public Consultation Paper: Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence (AI) Use in Human Biomedical Research.</strong>
+<p><strong>[Invitation To Comment] Public Consultation Paper: Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.</strong>
 </p>
 <p><strong>a.
 Responsible Data Usage</strong>
 </p>